-CopperEgg is an Amazon AWS Advanced Technical Services and Marketplace partner.
+CopperEgg is an Amazon AWS Advanced Technology Partner and Marketplace vendor.
 CopperEgg cloud monitoring is especially valuable to anyone running on the Amazon AWS cloud.
 CopperEgg helps Amazon customers monitor their public cloud infrastructure, including Amazon Elastic Compute Cloud (Amazon EC2), to maximize visibility and minimize complexity.
 AWS offers a web service that provides resizable compute capacity in the cloud.
 It is designed to make web-scale computing easier for developers and operations.
 CopperEgg provides the visibility required to understand infrastructure performance and health at any moment, and see changes to performance and health, instantly.
 In addition to performance, CopperEgg also offers a free Cloud Sizing Tool to help you determine which EC2 Instance sizes are best for your needs.

 Amazon EC2’s simple web service interface allows you to obtain and configure capacity with minimal friction.
 It provides you with complete control of your computing resources and lets you run on Amazon’s proven computing environment.
 Amazon EC2 reduces the time required to obtain and boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as your computing requirements change.
 Amazon EC2 changes the economics of computing by allowing you to pay only for capacity that you actually use.

 The CopperEgg platform itself is architected and delivered on Amazon Web Services and is purpose-built for monitoring cloud applications and services in development, test, and production on AWS.
 The CopperEgg utility-based, elastic monitoring service allows users to closely monitor the health and service levels (SLAs) of their servers and applications even as they dynamically spin up and spin down instances.
-The CopperEgg pay-per-use model fairly tracks cloud services and only charges for what you use.
+The CopperEgg subscription and pay-per-use model fairly tracks cloud services and only charges for what you use.